 "Virginia law requires all candidate campaign committees to maintain a record of the name, mailing address, occupation information (includes type of work, employer and principal place of business) for each individual who contributes to our committee.
-Your information will not be reported if your cumulative contribution is \$100 or less for this campaign."
+Your information will not be made public if your cumulative contribution is \$100 or less for this calendar year."